 For this article, professional technical illustrators are defined as having experience greater than 40 hours (including tuition) of producing lithic illustrations, using pre-referenced and established illustrative and technical conventions, and examples in a number of publications in commercial (published or grey literature), professional or research-based projects.
 Intermediate technical illustrators are defined as being able to demonstrate a suite of agreed conventions in lithic illustrations, with limited or no academic, commercial or professional output and experience totalling between 20-40 hours (including tuition).
 Novice technical illustrators are here defined as individuals who cannot demonstrate an understanding of agreed conventions in lithic illustration, do not have experience or minor experience in lithic illustration (c. less than 10 hours including tuition), and cannot demonstrate any academic, commercial or professional output.

-Following a general recruitment scheme, a total of 17 individuals were recruited for the drawing experiment, totalling 270 lithic illustrations from 13 novice illustrators, three intermediate illustrators and one professional illustrator.
+Following a general recruitment scheme, a total of 17 individuals were recruited for the drawing experiment, totalling 270 lithic illustrations from 13 novice illustrators (195 illustrations: 76.5%), three intermediate illustrators (45 illustrations: 17.6%) and one professional illustrator (15 illustrations: 5.9%).
 Many of the novice illustrators were first-year undergraduates from the Department of Archaeology and Heritage Studies at Aarhus University, of which four students had complete a module with four hours of lithic illustration (and tuition) included.
 Intermediate illustrators included individuals who had produced lithic illustrations for their studies, in addition to internal departmental research projects, and were of postgraduate level with a specialism in prehistoric archaeology.
-A professional illustrator from Moesgaard Museum (Louise Hilmar), with extensive knowledge and experience in lithic illustration was recruited.
+A professional illustrator from Moesgaard Museum (Louise Hilmar) was recruited for the experiment; Louise Hilmar has over a decade of experience in lithic illustration, with illustrations in a number of archaeological publications (XXX)..

-A greater number of intermediate and professional illustrators would have been desirable; however, this was not possible during the duration of the experiment (due to issues of availability and logistics).
-With a large number of artefacts, and the use of artefact classes, the small number of intermediate and professional illustrators are offset by the quality (270 illustrations) of the data produced.
+A greater number of intermediate and professional illustrators would have been desirable; however, with a large number of artefacts, and the use of artefact classes, the small number of intermediate and professional illustrators are offset by the quality (255 illustrations and a further 15 photographs) of the data produced.
+Furthermore, in capturing a true sense of representation among novice illustrators (where the greatest amount of variation was assumed to occur), a greater number of novice illustrators were necessary.
 However, any further study should incorporate a greater number of intermediate and professional illustrators (see the discussion for more information).

 Illustration exercise